-Countries intending to implement the FiTI must initiate the process by completing six sign-up steps, as listed in Part I, Section A of the FiTI Standard (Requirements A.1 – A.6).
+Countries intending to be formally recognised as an FiTI implementing country must initiate the process by completing six sign-up steps, as listed in Part I, Section A of the FiTI Standard (Requirements A.1 – A.6).

 STEP 1: Public Commitment (FiTI Standard section A.1)